Coastal Exploration Programs

 These exciting outings are conducted at local beaches, only around low tide.
 Students will get their feet wet!
 Wear boots or shoes that can get soggy, and dress for the weather!
-The 1:7 chaperone-to-student ratio applies.

 What better place for a first experience of field science than at a local beach?
 Students rotate through stations in different habitats of the intertidal zone, using scientific tools to identify organisms and make observations.
 They explore food webs, structures and adaptations that animals and plants use for survival, and how humans are impacting the shoreline.
 2 hours.*